ConnectBox/website_posts/make_connectbox/Building a ConnectBox.md

 <h2>The following document explains how to build the firmware for a ConnectBox.</h2>
-<h2>This can be done on a Windows machine with VirtualBox or on a Mac or on a Raspberry Pi 3+ or 4</h2>
+<h2>This can be done on  a Windows machine with VirtualBox running Linux or on a Mac or a Raspberry Pi 3+ r 4</h2>

-<a href="https://github.com/ConnectBox/connectbox-pi/blob/master/docs/making_an_image.md">Makiing A ConnectBox Software Image</a>
+<a href="https://github.com/ConnectBox/connectbox-pi/blob/master/doc/making_an_image.md">Makind A ConnectBox Software Image</a>
 &nbsp;
-After making the firmware, you need the hardware configured.
-There are two basic styles:
+After making the firmware, you need to have hardware configured for the firmware.

-Hardware made with the NEO Pi from FriendlyArm with a customized PCB and case that accommodates a 6200maH battery and has a built in RTL8812au WiFi chip or you can build your design using the NEO Pi and another WiFi chip without any battery.
+Hardware made with a NEO Pi from FriendlyArm usually uses a RTL8812au WiFi dongle to provide the WiFi connection.
+Other WiFi modules can be used as well if they are supported by the Operating system or you install the device driver into the OS.
+Battery units use a custom PCB that contains the RTL8812AU WiFi module as well as battery management hardware to charge/manage the charge level as well as a 0.98" I2C display and 2 buttons.
+You can find the circuit diagram under the Github repository.
+Additionally, you can 3D Print your case, for large volume production we have designed a battery version case to contain the custom PCB and the NEO Pi processsor.

-Secondly you can build the firmware for a Raspberry Pi model.
-This includes the Zero through the model 4.
-When using the Raspberry Pi, there is limit of about 7 users on the native WiFi but external WiFi modules can be added to increase the capability of connections.
-This limit is due to the hardware used.
-Additionally, with the Raspberry Pi you can use the internal WiFi for a station connection to an access point while using an external WiFi module for AP mode connections to users.
+Secondlyyou can build the firmware for a Raspberry Pi.
+This includes the Model Zero through the Model 4.
+When using the Raspberry Pi, there is a limit of how many users can use the built in WiFi port.
+We continue to recommend that you use an external WiFi module to provide better connection for users.
+If an external WiFi module  is used then the internal module can be used for connection to a WiFi Access Point for internet connectivity.
+This will NOT be passed on (bridged) to the users, but for the administrator can be used to update and modifiy the media content.

-Contact help@connectbox.org if you have other questions regarding the software or hardware.
+Contact help@connectbox.org if you have other questions regarding the software or hardwarae.